Rent Control

 Costa-Hawkins

-Costa Hawkins is a statewide law that curbs a city’s rent control ordinance.
-The law gives property owners in rent controlled areas the right to set newly vacant dwellings at market rate prices.
+Costa Hawkins is a statewide law that curbs rent control.
+The law gives property owners in rent-controlled areas the right to set newly vacant dwellings at market rate prices.
 Typically, the market rate price is far above the previous rent-controlled price.
-So, when the market rate price is installed, the purpose of the rent control ordinance is defeated and an affordable unit is taken from the market.
-Thus, there is a financial incentive for the landlord to pressure a tenant out of their unit.
-Costa-Hawkins states that a newly vacant dwelling set at market rate must be the result of a voluntary move.
-This is why it is important to be aware of the law.
-Landlords try to force tenants out and claim it was voluntary.
-That is illegal and it is important to know you are protected from harassment and no fault evictions.
+So, when the market rate price is installed, an affordable unit disappears from the city’s inventory of affordable housing.

 The law also kicks in statewide for any new apartment units built after 1995.
 Prominent Los Angeles developer Geoff Palmer won a California Supreme Court case in 2009 using the Costa-Hawkins Act.
 Palmer was able to bypass an LA city policy that would have required him to replace affordable housing stock lost to his development.
 Costa Hawkins protects developers like Palmer by giving them the right to set new apartments at market rate, ignoring the dire need for units that are affordable.